griphiam/markphilpot_com/content/2007/149_awakened_from_the_depths_of_slumber.md

+---
-Title: Awakened from the depths of slumber
+title: "Awakened from the depths of slumber"
-Date: 2007-01-19 15:31:22
-Tags: imported
+date: "2007-01-19 15:31:22"
+tags: [imported]
-Category: updates
+category: updates
-Slug: awakened_from_the_depths_of_slumber
+slug: awakened_from_the_depths_of_slumber
+---

 Wow, has it been this long?
 Anyone who ever checked this must have given up by now.
 Talk about killing your audience through inactivity.